FaustMaggioni/FaustMaggioni/README.md

 ### Hello There 👋
-I am a fullstack software developer and a Computer Science student from Argentina!
+I am a software developer and a Computer Science student from Argentina.

-- 🌱 Learning:
-   * design patterns in depth
-   * React Native and mobile
-   * UX/UI concepts

-- ✨ Want to learn:
-  * Backend in depth.
-  * Databases.
-  * Android Dev.

 - 🔭 My current stack:
   * Javascript/Typescript
   * HTML/CSS